 Sara Hudston: I live in one of the most rural parts of West Dorset in the Marshwood Vale.
 The area has a deep history and distinctive spirit of place.
 Paul Theroux once said of the Vale that people ‘don’t so much live here as hole up’ and that’s certainly what it feels like sometimes in the depths of a wet winter with the rivers thrashing through sodden meadows.

 I enjoy contributing to the Guardian’s Country Diary column.
 I’m also proud to be a freelance editor for Little Toller Books, a Dorset-based independent publisher, ‘attuned to writers and artists who seek inventive ways to reconnect us with the natural world and to celebrate the places we live in.’

 Writing for Dark Mountain has informed much of my recent work.
-I have pieces on the blog and one in the anthology being published in spring 2018.
+I have pieces on the blog and one in the ‘Being Human’ anthology number 13 published in spring 2018.

 I am looking for a publisher for my novel.
 Called The Last Saint, it’s a supernatural mystery set in Dorset.